mm21/glyphsynth/README.md

 ![Sunset gradients](./examples/sunset-gradients.png)

-This illustrates the use of gradients and glyph composition to create a simple ocean sunset scene.
+This illustrates the use of gradients and drawing composition to create a simple ocean sunset scene.

 ```python
 WIDTH = 800